Xanive/WEB/README.md

 ## Credits

-Created by me, a bomber (and OpenAI).
+Created by Andrej and Mohanad (and OpenAI).